psyinfra/tipue-search-lite/README.md

 # Tipue Search Lite

-Tipue Search Lite is a vanilla javascript fork of the popular [Tipue Search](https://github.com/michael-milette/Tipue-Search) project with a simplified feature set.
-No jQuery is required.
+Tipue Search Lite is a vanilla JavaScript fork of the popular [Tipue Search](https://github.com/michael-milette/Tipue-Search) project.
+It has a slimmed down feature set, and is gradually receiving improvements to simplify the logic and take advantage of JavaScript features that have become available over the last decade.

 Tipue Search Lite is most commonly used as a search engine for static websites.